moonsharp-devs/moonsharp_org/faq.md

 Of course not.
 There are many reasons for this (including bugs), but you can read more about [the differences here](moonluadifferences.html).
 The differences are unlikely to hit you on daily usage, as they are all encountered in not so common scenarios.

-If you find any program which runs differently on the two system and it's not cited in the differences page, please report on the forums!
+If you find any program which runs differently on the two system and it's not cited in the differences page, please report on the forums or discord!

 ##### Why Lua ?